thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Excellent!
 It looks like there is a statistically significant difference between the means of the abundances of Cl and Na in aquifer_2 and (surprisingly?) in aquifer_9 (perhaps due to the large number of observations?).

 What would we have done if our Shaprio and Levene tests had revealed no significant differences?
-Well, a `pairwise_tTest` of course!
+Well, a `pairwise_TTest` of course!

 ```r